 Dubai is one of those cities that is best discovered in the company of a local guide who will reveal all the secrets of its streets, mosques and souks.
 Being a city with so many contrasts, it is easy to get lost among so many attractions for the eye, so I recommend you to read about the best tours and excursions from Dubai and choose a tour that will certainly change the way you experience Dubai.

-3. Take a trip to the majestic Sheikh Zayed Mosque
+3. Take an excursion to the majestic Sheikh Zayed Mosque in Abu Dhabi

 It is hard to explain how impressive the Sheikh Zayed Mosque is, which you can visit on a day trip from Dubai.
-It is one of the finest mosques in Dubai, one of the largest in the world and is imposing both inside and out, incorporating designs and decorations from different Islamic cultures.
+It is one of the best mosques in Abu Dhabi, one of the largest in the world and is imposing both inside and out, incorporating designs and decorations from different Islamic cultures.

-To visit the Sheikh Zayed Mosque, it is best to book an organized tour from Dubai as, in addition to not having to worry about how to get there and how to get in, you will enjoy a narration by an expert guide who will give you the historical context of the place and help you understand the rules you will need to respect throughout your visit.
+To visit the Sheikh Zayed Mosque in Abu Dhabi, it is best to hire an organized tour from Dubai because, in addition to not having to worry about how to get there and how to enter, you will enjoy a narration by an expert guide who will give you the historical context of the place and help you understand the rules that you must respect throughout your visit.
+If you want to know other mosques in Dubai visit our post on 10 Best mosques in Dubai.

 4. Have a great time at Ferrari World